extend-chrome/js-react-boilerplate/README.md

 Open the [Extensions Dashboard](chrome://extensions), enable "Developer mode", click "Load unpacked", and choose the `dist` folder.

+When you make changes in `src` the background script and any content script will reload automatically.

 ### Production

-When it's time to publish your Chrome make a production build.
+When it's time to publish your Chrome extension, make a production build to submit to the Chrome Web Store.
+This boilerplate will use the version in `package.json`, unless you add a version to `src/manifest.json`.

+> Make sure you have updated the name and version of your extension in `package.json`.

 Run the following line:

 ```sh
 npm run build